pmean/introduction-to-sql/modules/5508-06-objectives.md

 title: "MEDB 5508, Introduction to SQL, Module06, Objectives"
 ---

+### Module06, Managing and retrieving data from multiple tables

 #### In this module, you will learn how to

 + Define primary keys and foreign keys